-- 1. The bathymetry of the GEBCO_2014 grid (General Bathymetric Chart of the Oceans, 30 arc seconds horizontal resolution) was used as the lower boundary of the R500 domain, and it was smoothed iteratively until the stability condition $rx_0 \le 0.2$ was reached everywhere (see Haidvogel et al. (2000) and Table 2). - 2.
-The CMEMS-HBM prognostic variables were interpolated linearly onto the R500 horizontal grid at each CMEMS-HBM depth level in 24-hour intervals and for each day of June. - 3.
-The R500 vertical grid was defined according to Table 1 and the CMEMS-HBM fields were interpolated vertically onto the R500 vertical grid.
-The first record of the resulting data set served as initial condition for the R500 integration, while the lateral boundary conditions were extracted from all records. - 4.
-R500 was integrated for one day, and the near bottom velocities were checked for odd features that might have been caused by improper alignment of the R500 bathymetry with the unknown non-zero normal velocities at topographic obstacles which were not resolved in CMEMS-HBMbathymetry.
-If such features (e.g. abnormal vertical motions) were noticed, the R500 bathymetry was manually adjusted and the above procedure was iteratively repeated, starting with step 3.
+- 2. The CMEMS-HBM prognostic variables were interpolated linearly onto the R500 horizontal grid at each CMEMS-HBM depth level in 24 h intervals and for each day of June. - 3.
+The R500 vertical grid was defined according to Table 1, and the CMEMS-HBM fields were interpolated vertically onto the R500 vertical grid.
+The first record of the resulting data set served as the initial condition for the R500 integration, while the lateral boundary conditions were extracted from all records. - 4.
+R500 was integrated for 1 d, and the near-bottom velocities were checked for odd features that might have been caused by non-zero normal velocities at topographic obstacles which were not resolved in CMEMS-HBM.
+If such features (e.g. abnormal vertical motions) were noticed, the R500 bathymetry was manually adjusted and the above procedure was iteratively repeated starting with step 3.

-For the R500-to-R100 nesting, the same vertical grid definition was used, and no interpolation from depth levels to scoordinates was required.
-Special care was taken for the preparation of the initial and boundary conditions, as a nesting ratio of 5 is rather challenging: cubic splines were used for the horizontal interpolation of the prognostic variables of R500 onto the child's grid, because the structures of jet flows across the open boundaries of the R100 domain looked more realistic than those obtained by linear interpolation.
-In addition, the downscaled fields were generated in 3-hour intervals, leading to a smoother temporal change of the lateral boundary conditions.
+For the R500-to-R100 nesting, the same vertical grid definition was used, and no interpolation from depth levels to s coordinates was required.
+Special care was taken for the preparation of the initial and boundary conditions, as a nesting ratio of 5 is rather challenging: cubic splines were used for the horizontal interpolation of the prognostic variables of R500 onto the child's grid because the structures of jet flows across the open boundaries of the R100 domain looked more realistic than those obtained by linear interpolation.
+In addition, the downscaled fields were generated in 3 h intervals, leading to a smoother temporal change in the lateral boundary conditions.
 Cubic splines were used as well for the interpolation of the atmospheric forcing fields on the R100 grid.
-Because in a nested configuration the s-coordinates of the parent and the child at any location are only identical if the bathymetry is the same, the bathymetry of R100 was cloned from R500 and linearly interpolated onto the finer grid.
+Because in a nested configuration the s coordinates of the parent and the child at any location are only identical if the bathymetry is the same, the bathymetry of R100 was cloned from R500 and linearly interpolated onto the finer grid.

 For each nest, radiation boundary conditions with nudging (Marchesiello et al., 2001) were applied to temperature and salinity, barotropic and baroclinic momentum, and the mixing of turbulent kinetic energy along the lateral boundaries.
 The boundary conditions of the free surface were defined according to Chapman (1985).
-In all ROMS setups, the nudging time scales were set to 2 days for the corresponding variables.
-At the surface, the air-sea interaction in the ROMS nests was specified by means of atmospheric forcing fields from the so-called "assimilation runs" of the ICON-EU model, provided by the German Weather Service (DWD).
-The output of these runs was considered to be the best available product, because the runs were initialised in 3-hour intervals at 00 h, 03 h, 06 h, ... and driven by the most recent near-real time assimilation fields, in contrast to the forecast runs initialised semidaily at 00 and 12.
-The horizontal resolution of ICON-EU is about 6.5 km and output is produced in 1-hour intervals.
+In all ROMS setups, the nudging timescales were set to 2 d for the corresponding variables.
+At the surface, the air-sea interaction in the ROMS nests was specified by means of atmospheric forcing fields from the socalled "assimilation runs" of the ICON-EU model provided by the German Weather Service (DWD).
+The output of these runs was considered to be the best available product because the runs were initialized in 3 h intervals at 00:00, 03:00, and 06:00 h (and so on) and driven by the most recent near-realtime assimilation fields in contrast to the forecast runs initialized semi-daily at 00:00 and 12:00.
+The horizontal resolution of ICON-EU is about 6.5 km, and output is produced in 1 h intervals.